stewartrule/Backbone-Inquiry/README.md

 ### gt

-get all users with a highscore greater then 1000.
+Get all users with a highscore greater then 1000.

 ```coffeescript
 highscore = users.gt { highscore: 1000 }, { orderBy: 'highscore', order: 'desc' }